Pacu, Tambaqui, Black-finned PacuFamily: Characidae Colossoma macropomumPhoto © Animal-World: Courtesy Ken Childs

 - My Aquarium - Enter your aquarium to see if this fish is compatible!

 The Black Pacu Colossoma macropomum, also known as the Tambaqui, was described by Cuvier in 1816.
 They are found throughout much of the Amazon and Orinoco River basins in South America.
 This species is not listed on the IUCN Red List.
-Other common names it is know by are Pacu, Black-finned Pacu, Black-finned Colossoma, Giant Pacu, Cachama and Gamitana.
+Other common names it is known by are Pacu, Black-finned Pacu, Black-finned Colossoma, Giant Pacu, Cachama, and Gamitana.

-They have been introduced in New Guinea as a food source in 1994 to the Sepik River, and in 1997 to the Ramu River.
-They have also been introduced in multiple countries in South America including Bolivia, Peru, Colombia, Brazil, and Venezuela; in Central America including Cuba, Dominican Republic, Honduras, Jamaica, and Panama; and the United States of North America.
+They were introduced in New Guinea as a food source in 1994 to the Sepik River, and in 1997 to the Ramu River.
+They have also been introduced in multiple countries: in South America including Bolivia, Peru, Colombia, Brazil, and Venezuela; in Central America including Cuba, Dominican Republic, Honduras, Jamaica, and Panama; and in North American in the United States.

-They are solitary, and as juveniles they live in the black waters of flood plains, feeding on insects, snails, and decaying plant matter.
-Adults move to the flooded forest areas for the initial few months of the flood season, and feed on fruits and grains.
+Black Pacu are solitary fish.
+As juveniles, they live in the black waters of flood plains, feeding on insects, snails, and decaying plant matter.
+Adults move to flooded forest areas during the initial months of the flood season and feed on fruits and grains.
+Fin nipping is also a common method of feeding among juveniles and young adults.

 - Scientific Name: Colossoma macropomum